-Like many of you, I still can’t believe tomorrow is December 1st.
-While I apologize that this is a little last minute, I wanted to share this great idea for a family holiday activity advent calendar.
+Like many of you I’m sure, I still can’t believe the holidays are already here!
+I wanted to share this great idea for a family holiday activity advent calendar.
 In the Christian faith, the advent season is a time of expectant waiting and preparation for the arrival of Jesus.
 For those of us who do not practice a particular faith, we can still use this special time as a way to prepare for and savor the countdown to Christmas Day.
 There are a ton of ideas for family advent calendars online, but my favorites are the ones that include holiday experiences as a way to slow down and enjoy the season.
 As you can imagine, this idea can quickly spiral out of control, adding unnecessary stress to an already busy season.
 That is not the type of advent calendar I’m talking about.
 Read on to learn how you can start a simple holiday tradition that will help you create wonderful memories for your family each year.

 Step One: Identify Your Activities